Core Web Vitals have been an important ranking factor since June, 2021. LCP is one of the web vitals for every web page.

-The above image shows the lab data of the Largest Contentful Paint score in the Mobile version.
+The above image shows the lab data of the LCP score in the mobile version.

 Since the LCP is 2.8 seconds, it needs improvement.
 Now, you should check the poor LCP for mobile and desktop versions.

-Here is an example audit of a website, and the issue for the Largest contentful paint is the banner image.
+Here is an example audit of a website, and the issue for the LCP is the banner image.